crate/cloud-tutorials/docs/promotions/index.rst

 number of nodes in a cluster) within a plan.
 Promotions may last indefinitely or for limited periods of time.

-Another promotional mechanism that should be useful for testing purposes or for users new to CrateDB Cloud is our Free trial budget system.
-This provides you with a free credit whenever you create a new organization.
-You can spend this credit on any CrateDB Cloud development plan you choose.
+CrateDB Cloud also offers new users $200 in free credits upon signup.
+This credit can be spent on any cluster configuration.

 .. rubric:: Table of contents